mason-sp18-cds-101-001/cds-101/content/Syllabus/syllabus.md

 ### Academic integrity

-> Student members of the George Mason University community pledge not to cheat, plagiarize, steal, or lie in matters related to academic work.[^3]
+> Student members of the George Mason University community pledge not to cheat, plagiarize, steal, or lie in matters related to academic work.[^mason-academic-integrity-reference]

 Students may discuss non-group work outside of class, however in all instances it is required that your submitted responses to assignments are written in your own words.
 Do not duplicate or paraphrase another person's material or ideas and represent them as your own.
 Content that comes from a resource or another student should be properly cited.

-A note on sharing or reusing code found on other Github repos or on websites like _Wikipedia_ or _Stack Overflow_.
+A note on sharing or reusing code found on other Github repos or on websites like *Wikipedia* or *Stack Overflow*.
 I am aware that there are solution sets, sample snippets of code, etc. that can be of use while working on your assignments, projects and exercises during the course.
 It's common knowledge that researchers in both industry and academia will use search engines while writing code.